adamsilver/maintainablecss.com-jekyll/_chapters/07-state.md

       background-color: #eee;
 	}

-We should prefix state classes with the module (or component) because while the states are common, the styles could be different.
+We prefix the class name with the module (or component) because even though the states could be common, the styles may not be.
 For example, an empty *basket* may have a gray background.
 But an empty list of *search results* may have an absolutely positioned image.

 ## What about reusing state?